atline/docker-lava-slave/README.md

 ## Slave Control Script

-The slave script (`lava_docker_slave.sh`) must be executed with root permission, you can use `./lava_docker_slave.sh` to get the usage of this install script, similar to next:
+The slave script (`lava_docker_slave.sh`) could be executed with root permission or use `sudo usermod -aG docker $USER` to grants privileges to current user.
+You can use `./lava_docker_slave.sh` to get the usage of this install script, similar to next:

     NAME
             lava_docker_slave.sh - lava android docker slave install script